By Sandy Baker

 A person using drugs or alcohol may have physical symptoms.
 Mental health problems occur.
 Sometimes, individuals face life-threatening complications and overdose.
-They cannot hold down a job or begin to suffer financial distress.
-Yet, the signs of drug addiction’s impact on the family may not be as obvious.
+They cannot hold down a job, and they begin to suffer financial distress.
+Yet, other signs of addiction’s impact on the family may not be as obvious.
 Take a closer look.

 The Impact on Kids: How Drug Use Hurts Children

 The impact of drug abuse on children is clear.
-The impact starts with environmental risks, such as not being care for properly or lacking proper food, shelter, or support.
-Over time, these individuals may be exposed to dangerous situations as those using drugs become more dependent.
+The impact starts with environmental risks, such as not being cared for properly or lacking proper food, shelter, or support.
+Over time, these children may be exposed to dangerous situations as their caregivers who use drugs become more dependent.
 Children may be at a higher risk of neglect or abuse, according to the National Institutes on Drug Abuse.
 They also may suffer emotional abuse, such as more fighting in the home.
-Drug exposure in children may make them more susceptible to drug use of their own as they get older.
+Drug exposure to children may make them more susceptible to drug or alcohol use of their own as they get older.

 The Impact on a Spouse: Individuals Suffer Within and Outside of Marriage

-Substance abuse can be highly detrimental for a marriage.
-In any committed relationship, drug abuse can lead to stress, anxiety, and fear.
-It can create financial distress, which leads to fighting and stress.
-Over time, emotional issues occur.
+Substance use can be highly detrimental to a marriage.
+In any committed relationship, substance use disorder can lead to stress, anxiety, and fear.
+It can create financial distress, which leads to fighting and instability.
+Over time, emotional problems arise.
 One spouse cannot count on the other for support.
 A lack of trust develops.

-High stress situations can lead to abuse and neglect of either person.
+High-stress situations can lead to abuse and neglect of either person.
 Divorce may seem like a solution in some cases, but many fear leaving their loved one.
 Could this individual survive without their support?
-And, in other cases, financial strain makes this hard to do.
+And, in other cases, financial strain makes divorce hard to consider.

-The Impact of Drug Abuse on a Parent: Self-Blame Can Occur
+The Impact of Substance Use on a Parent: Self-Blame Can Occur

-A parent of a person using drugs or alcohol at addictive levels may also experience intense situations.
-Even if they have an adult child, if that individual is abusing drugs, he or she may be dependent on a parent for financial assistance.
+A parent of a person with a substance use disorder may also experience intense situations.
+Even if they have an adult child, if that individual is abusing drugs or alcohol, he or she may be dependent on a parent for financial assistance.
 The parent may hold a significant amount of self-inflicted pain.

-Over time, this type of dependency situation can tax the relationship.
+Over time, this type of dependency can tax the relationship.
 It creates emotional abuse, financial destruction, and mental anguish.
-Parents may be at risk of suffering from anxiety, fear, and frustration over the child’s abuse.
+Parents may be at risk of suffering from anxiety, fear, and frustration over the child’s addiction.

 The Family Must Go Through the Addiction Recovery Process

 To heal and overcome addiction, each family member will need to work through the addiction recovery process.
-While only the individual faces the physical component of this process, each family member must deal with the impact it has had on them.
 They need to: